Bryan-TranLu/Module19_Challenge/README.md

 ## Module 19 Challenge
 Submission for Bryan Tran Lu.

-## Note to Grader
-* The `def generate_account()` function modified to create a new mnemonic each time.
-It is understood that this is method is not advised or secure but was added to ensure that the script runs.

 ## Instructions
 The application script is in `fintech_finder.py` and the required functions are in `crypto_wallet.py`.